Product Development Roadmap

 - Proposal grouping and ranking approaches - Apply approaches to proposal groupings and rankings to make it easier for voters to view proposals before voting.

 Proposal infrastructure should help allow the community to submit proposals and relevant information for the community to consider for funding.
-Infrastructure may help with areas such as verifying team details, execution history, funding history and just applying the correct structure to the proposal information based on any proposal standards being used in the community.
+Infrastructure may help with areas such as verifying team details, execution history, funding history and just applying the correct structure to the proposal information based on any funding proposal being used in the community.

 Insights and data